sodium-friends/docs/docs/streamencryption.md

 ``` js
 sodium.crypto_secretstream_xchacha20poly1305_init_pull(state, header, key)
 ```
-Initialise `state` from the reader side with message `header` and encryption key `key`.
+Initializes `state` from the reader side with message `header` and encryption `key`.
 The `header` must be retrieved from somewhere.
 The `key` must be exchanged securely with the sending / writing side.
 * `state` should be an opaque state object
 * `header` should be a `buffer` of length `crypto_secretstream_xchacha20poly1305_HEADERBYTES`
 * `key` should be a `buffer` of length `crypto_secretstream_xchacha20poly1305_KEYBYTES`